Frequently Asked Questions:

-The label may appear only on LED lighting, which includes full luminaire products and retrofit kits, not packaged LED devices.
+The label may appear only on LED lighting, which includes full luminaire products, replacement lamps, and retrofit kits, not packaged LED devices.

 How is manufacturer-reported performance data verified?

 Manufacturers are required to submit a copy of the IESNA LM-79 test report for each single product submission or at least one product in a family grouping.
 For more information, please see the Product Submission and Testing Requirements.
 For more information, please see the Verification Testing policies.

 From which laboratories will LED Lighting Facts accept LM-79 test reports?